mahmoudamr12/Konecta_Task04/README.md

 A NetworkPolicy controls how pods communicate with each other and external networks.
 By default, Kubernetes allows all traffic between pods, but a NetworkPolicy can restrict this.

+Use Cases:
+Isolating workloads: Prevent unauthorized communication between services.
+Restricting external access: Allow only specific sources to connect to pods.
+Enhancing security: Limit access to critical components like databases.

 5️⃣ Taint and Toleration

 Taints and tolerations control pod placement by preventing or allowing specific nodes to run certain workloads.

 Use Cases:
 Prevent non-critical workloads from running on critical nodes.